 More IRS disaster relief information available

-- Publication 3833, Disaster Relief, Providing Assistance Through Charitable Organizations
+- Publication 3833 (PDF), Disaster Relief, Providing Assistance Through Charitable Organizations

 - Two-part mini-course on disaster relief.